 - Students will serve in a way that fits their ministry interests and passion, and may fill a gap in their home church.

 - This is an opportunity to practice ministry work in a way that serves the church and community and explores the student's gifts.

 - The church wishes to RELEASE the student's calling and their gifts into practical service.

 Questions?
-Feel free to contact Kaleo staff or Mentor Coordinator Christ Follette.
+Feel free to contact Kaleo staff or Mentor Coordinator Christa Follette.